neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

 ## Create a production stage with approval

-Return to the release pipeline and clone the test stage.
+Return to the release pipeline, click **Edit**, and clone the test stage.

 ![](../images/clone.jpg)